 Engaging your community and marketing your business using three steps: Lead.
 Shift.
 Act.

 Yes, we’re living in uncertain times.
-And, theres a lot you can do right now to keep your business afloat.
+And, there‘s a lot you can do right now to keep your business afloat.
 We’re here to help give you some ideas for engaging your community and marketing your business online.

 Lead